 In this guide you’ll learn all about Oregon’s must see places and quintessential things to do that will inspire you, and hopefully help you plan the perfect trip, no matter if you’re interested in exploring the state’s wild, windswept beaches, luxuriant evergreen forests, or rugged eastern plains.

-The list begins with the best things to do in the Portland area, then covers the Oregon Coast, Central Oregon, and finally, Eastern Oregon.
+The list begins with the best things to do in Portland, then covers the Oregon Coast, Central Oregon, and finally, Eastern Oregon.
 Whether you’re gliding across a tranquil lake located along Cascade Lakes Scenic Byway, hiking up an enormous volcano, or on a road trip chasing waterfalls, you are guaranteed to find activities that you’ll enjoy doing on this ultimate bucket list.

 Best Things To Do In The Portland Area